Gmail SMTP Settings: A Step-by-Step Guide to Configuring Your Gmail SMTP

 • Security: Choose TLS/SSL based on the port you are using.

-Step 4: Enter Additional Settings (if needed)
+Step 4: Enter additional settings (if needed)

 Some email clients require additional settings or adjustments: